Depending on the API, you can explicitly cap requests by limiting the requests per day, requests per minute, or requests per minute per user.

 server-side application (where the calling code is hosted on a server that you

-own) that makes requests on behalf of users, your requests must include the
+own) that makes requests on behalf of users, your requests to the API that

 To identify a user, use the

-short-term quota enforcement only, so you don't need to use a real user ID.
+is for short-term quota enforcement only, so you don't need to use a real user

 identifies a user.